-India is home to more than half a dozen Natural UNESCO World Heritage Sites like Western Ghats, Kaziranga National Park, Nanda Devi National Park, Valley of Flowers National Park, etc.
+India is home to more than half a dozen Natural UNESCO World Heritage Sites, such as the Western Ghats, Kaziranga National Park, Nanda Devi National Park, Valley of Flowers National Park, etc.

 One of the largest sites on the list is the Sundarbans Mangrove Forests, located at the confluence of the Ganges, Brahmaputra, and Meghna rivers in the Bay of Bengal.

 Sundarban mangrove Forests are the largest mangrove forests in India and one of the most extensive in the world.
-The forest spans across India and Bangladesh and is recognized globally for its biodiversity, ecological significance, and the critical role it plays in protecting the coastal areas from natural disasters.
+The forest spans India and Bangladesh and is recognised globally for its biodiversity, ecological significance, and the critical role it plays in protecting the coastal areas from natural disasters.

-The Sundarbans are characterized by tidal waterways, mudflats, and small islands.
-The region is known for its dense network of rivers, streams, and estuaries, making it a crucial habitat for various species of flora and fauna.
+The Sundarbans are characterised by tidal waterways, mudflats, and small islands.
+The region is known for its dense network of rivers, streams, and estuaries, making it a crucial habitat for different species of flora and fauna.

 The region is most famous for being home to the elusive and endangered Royal Bengal Tiger (Panthera tigris tigris).
 It is estimated that over 100 tigers live in the Indian portion of the forest.

-The Sundarbans region is a critical stopover for migratory birds and is home to species like the Bengal florican, spot-billed pelican, and kingfishers.
+The Sundarbans region is a critical stopover for migratory birds and is home to species such as the Bengal florican, spot-billed pelican, and kingfishers.
 The saltwater crocodile (Crocodylus porosus) is another iconic species that thrives in the mangrove swamps of the Sundarbans.

-Apart from Sundarbans in West Bengal, there are a few other mangroves in India that are primarily found in the coastal states of Odisha, Andhra Pradesh, Tamil Nadu, Kerala, Gujarat, Maharashtra, and Andaman and Nicobar Islands.
+Apart from Sundarbans in West Bengal, other mangroves in India are found in the coastal states of Odisha, Andhra Pradesh, Tamil Nadu, Kerala, Gujarat, Maharashtra, and the Andaman and Nicobar Islands.

-The Pichavaram Mangrove Forest situated along the southeastern coast of India in Tamil Nadu is one of the largest and most well-preserved mangrove ecosystems in India.
-The region has both tall and short mangrove trees, which thrive in the brackish water formed by the mixing of fresh water from rivers and saline water from the Bay of Bengal.
+The Pichavaram Mangrove Forest, along the southeastern coast in Tamil Nadu, is one of the largest and best-preserved mangrove ecosystems in India.
+The region has tall and short mangrove trees, which thrive in the brackish water formed by the mixing of freshwater from rivers and saline water from the Bay of Bengal.

-The Gulf of Kutch Mangroves located on the eastern coast of India overlooking the Arabian Sea stabilize the coastline and reduce the impact of storms and cyclones, which are frequent in this region.
+The Gulf of Kutch Mangroves, located on the eastern coast of the Arabian Sea, stabilise the coastline and reduce the impact of storms and cyclones, which are frequent in this region.

 Mangroves in India are vital coastal ecosystems that provide numerous ecological, economic, and social benefits.
 They play a key role in protecting coastal areas, supporting biodiversity, and contributing to the livelihoods of local communities.